“I Love You” In 40 Different Languages!

 ZuluNgiyakuthandaNgee-ya-koo-tan-da

-Love is usually a transitive verb, but can sometimes be an intransitive verb.
+Love is usually a transitive verb, but can sometimes be an intransitive verb, an interjection, or an adjective.

 Finally, something to remember: